 Students, their parents, and the faculty of KIPP: TECH VALLEY charter school choose to participate in the program.
-No one is assigned or forced to attend KIPP: TECH VALLEY.
-Everyone must make and uphold a commitment to the school and to each other to put in the time and effort required to achieve success.
+No one is assigned or forced to attend KIPP: TECH VALLEY Charter School.
+Everyone must make and uphold a commitment to the school and to each other to put in the time and the individual effort required to achieve success.

 POWER TO LEAD

-The principals of KIPP schools are effective academic and organizational leaders who understand that great schools require great school leaders.
-They have control over their school budget and personnel.
+The leaders of KIPP schools are effective academic and organizational leaders who understand that great schools require great school leaders.
+They have control over their individual school budget and personnel.
 They are free to swiftly move dollars or make staffing changes, allowing them maximum effectiveness in helping students learn.

-KIPP schools have clearly defined and measurable high expectations for academic achievement and conduct that make no excuses based on the students' backgrounds.
-Students, parents, teachers, and staff create and reinforce a culture of achievement and support through a range of formal and informal rewards and consequences for academic performance and behavior.
+We have clearly defined and measurable high expectations for academic achievement and conduct that make no excuses based on the students' backgrounds.
+Students, parents, teachers, and staff create and reinforce a culture of achievement and support through a range of rewards and consequences for academic performance and behavior.

 Take the Parent Survey and tell us how we're doing!Take Survey